 The elective is open to UBC MD students at any site but must be completed onsite at either our CGSHE St Paul’s Hospital offices or CGSHE community office in Vancouver.

 Outputs will include academic writing in the form of case reports, policy briefs, commentaries, systematic reviews or original research papers on sexual health and gender equity.
 While a two-week elective provides only limited time to complete a research project, we expect that students will have the opportunity to make a meaningful contribution to a larger study or to see a small project (e.g., research letter or case report) through to completion.

-The elective is intended to be highly flexible to the student’s interests and it is advised that prospective elective students contact the CGSHE Program Manager, Arveen Kaur (firstname.lastname@example.org) prior to applying to outline their interests.
+The elective is intended to be highly flexible to the student’s interests.
+We recommend that prospective elective students contact CGSHE Program Manager, Arveen Kaur (email@example.com) prior to applying to outline their interests.

 Dr. Kate Shannon